-Implementation of decisions from the 10th meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP-10).
-Monitoring of implementation by Parties of species action plans and or recommendations (e.g. for birds, large carnivores, birds and power-lines, illegal taking and trading of birds, invertebrates, vascular plants, etc.).
-Elaboration and implementation of action plans for threatened species; implementation of the European Strategy on Invasive Alien Species; implementation of the European Strategy on Conservation of Invertebrates; implementation of guidance on biodiversity and climate change.
+Implementation of decisions from the 11th meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP-11).
+Monitoring of implementation by Parties of species action plans and or recommendations (e.g. for invasive alien species, birds and power-lines, illegal taking and trading of birds, invertebrates, vascular plants, etc.).
+Elaboration and implementation of action plans and/or code of conducts for threatened species; implementation of the European Strategy on Invasive Alien Species; implementation of the European Strategy on Conservation of Invertebrates.
 International co-ordination in the field of biodiversity conservation and sustainable use of its components.